Housing & Residential Education

 Healthy food choices, and easy access to our fitness facility.
 Grab a bite to eat at one of the multiple dining locations on campus, and then burn off some of those calories at the Campus Recreation Center.

 Free amenities — something other living options can’t compete with.
-Cable TV, high-speed internet, wireless, utilities and laundry.
+In the residence halls, Cable TV, high-speed internet, wireless, utilities and laundry are included.

 Living on-campus is a great transition from ‘home’ to the ‘real world.’
 You’ll learn life strategies and gain independence while having added conveniences that will make your transition as smooth as possible.